Giuni0/bee-helpers/README.md

 - `loadpd`: Load a pandas DataFrame from a pickle file
 - `tslice`: Extract a column from a list of lists
 - `flatten`: Flatten a list of lists
-- 'xor' : XOR bitwise on a hex data on two halves of itself.
+- `xor` : XOR bitwise on a hex data on two halves of itself.
 - `digit`: Count digits in a number

 ## Usage